-- identify and assign roles and responsibilities to manage filtering and monitoring systems. - review filtering and monitoring provision at least annually. - block harmful and inappropriate content without unreasonably impacting teaching and learning.

-• have effective monitoring strategies in place that meet their safeguarding needs Governing bodies and proprietors should review the standards and discuss with IT staff and service providers what more needs to be done to support schools and colleges in meeting this standard.
+- identify and assign roles and responsibilities to manage filtering and monitoring systems. - review filtering and monitoring provision at least annually. - block harmful and inappropriate content without unreasonably impacting teaching and learning. - have effective monitoring strategies in place that meet their safeguarding needs Governing bodies and proprietors should review the standards and discuss with IT staff and service providers what more needs to be done to support schools and colleges in meeting this standard.

-36. Information security and access management
+31. Information security and access management

-Our organisation is directly responsible for ensuring we have the appropriate level of security protection procedures in place in order to safeguard our systems, staff and learners and review the effectiveness of these procedures periodically to keep up with evolving cyber-crime technologies.
-KCSIE 2023, paragraph 144.
+Our organisation is directly responsible for ensuring we have the appropriate level of security protection procedures in place to safeguard our systems, staff and learners and review the effectiveness of these procedures periodically to keep up with evolving cyber-crime technologies KCSIE 2024, paragraph 147.

-We take into account the guidance on e-security is from the National Education Network.
+We consider the guidance on e-security is from the National Education Network.